Elie0/All-in-one-jacket/README.md

 Here are the Main parts of our project:

-where you can access the Angular front-end using the All-IN-ONE-JACKET folder
+where you can access:

+the Angular front-end using the All-IN-ONE-JACKET folder

-the Backend using the Server Folder
+the Backend using this another github Link: https://github.com/Elie0/JackDuino/blob/master/server.js